ellickhou/AIAproject-FittingRoom/README.md

 - Add male model images extracted from [FashionGen dataset](https://fashion-gen.com) to encompass all genders for real world usage.

 ## Discussion
-- We replicated [CP-VTON](https://github.com/sergeywong/cp-vton)'s Try-On Module by the implementation details their paper provided to make comparison with our cycleTryOn module in this section.
+- We replicated [CP-VTON](https://github.com/sergeywong/cp-vton)'s Try-On Module by the implementation details, provided by their paper, to make comparison with our cycleTryOn module in this section.

 ### Geometric Matching Limitation
 - Although Geometric Matching Module(GMM), proposed by CP-VTON, had proven its efficiency in aligning in-shop clothes with human images, GMM dose not have the ability to differentiate the inside and outside of clothes, To be more precisely, GMM tends to force the WHOLE in-shop cloth into the original clothing shape on person if the deformation grid is dense enough.